Meiq56/extension-iq-fake-youtube-premium/README.md

 #  youtube-premium Go to Copy this and search on it "chrome://extensions/"
- Go to developer tools then turn on developer mode Unzip the zip file click button "Load unpacked", then search your location clone or location extract this repository Then just select the file
+ Go to developer tools then turn on developer mode Unzip the zip file click button "Load unpacked" then search your location clone or location extract this repository Then just select the file

 # Server Discord 󠁛󠀣󠁢󠀲󠀹󠀰󠀹󠀰󠀬󠀣󠀸󠀳󠁣󠀷󠀸󠁤󠁝 https://discord.gg/k5zFTFjEhU And my friend's server https://discord.gg/PBPQgvRNnj